 Address: No. 63, Sanfu Rd, Yanshui District, Tainan City, 737

-The Yanshui Beehive Firewors involve people shooting lots of fireworks at each other.
+The Yanshui Beehive Fireworks involve people shooting lots of fireworks at each other.
 Check out this news story for more background information.

 Tainan Tucheng Zhengtong Luermen Shengmu Temple Fireworks 台南土城 正統鹿耳門聖母廟 高空花火嘉年華